MikeJohnPage/findtb/README.md

 then exports it into a standard rectangular format for use in the gap package.

-The package exports seven datasets called:
+The package exports seven datasets:

 - `tb_all` (all of the below combined)
 - `tb_budget`